 How much does it cost?

 A $20 deposit will get you your first empty bucket and a bag of bran.
 All future bags of bran cost $5.
-A typical family of 2-4 people use one 5-gallon bucket and the corresponding one bag of inoculated bran.
-If you require more than one kit we can accommodate you but we recommend starting with one!
+A typical household of 2-4 people will fill the 5-gallon bucket in about a month.

 Click here to learn more about this composting alternative.